Azure/aks-engine/docs/topics/architecture.md

 AKS Engine is a command line tool that generates ARM (Azure Resource Manager) templates to deploy Kubernetes clusters on the Azure platform.

-This design document provides a brief and high-level overview of what aks-engine does internally to achieve deployment of containerized clusters.
-The scope of this document will be limited to the execution of aks-engine when creating Kubernetes clusters.
+This design document provides a brief and high-level overview of what AKS Engine does internally to achieve deployment of Kubernetes clusters.

 ## Architecture Diagram